 A church for the landscape

-The 10 meters high construction consists of 100 stacked layers of steel plate in the form of a existing nearby chapel.
+The 10 meters high construction consists of 100 stacked layers of steel plate in the form of an existing nearby chapel.
 The artwork weighs 30 tons.
 The special construction method ensures that the landscape remains visible throughout the church, both from a distance and up close.
 The church is therefore present, but also absent in the landscape.
-From some viewpoints you can see a solid building.
+From some viewpoints, you can see a solid building.

-The Reading between the Lines artwork is accessible only on foot or by bike.
-By car you will have to park your car in the car park at the St. Truidersteenweg between the Grootloonstraat and the Neremstraat and proceed on foot following the orange, blue, yellow or green trail.
-The artwork is in a agriculture neighbourhood so please respect the work of the local farmers.
+The Reading Between the Lines artwork is accessible only on foot or by bike.
+By car, you will have to park your car in the car park at the St. Truidersteenweg between the Grootloonstraat and the Neremstraat and proceed on foot following the orange, blue, yellow, or green trail.
+The artwork is in an agricultural neighborhood so please respect the work of the local farmers.